Origin and Cause is Changing the Game with the Use of Drones in Claim Investigations

 - Large and small scale fire investigations

-Structural inspections can be extremely hazardous, especially if the structure failed or collapsed.
+Structural inspections can be extremely hazardous, especially if the structure fails or collapses.

 Site Safety for Contractors

-Contractors will encounter hazardous situations, climb scaffoldings, and chimneys, and inspect ice dams and all levels/floors of construction sites and buildings.
-Some of the most equipped individuals can face risk with equipment failure.
-In such situations, drones are a safer and quicker alternative to collecting data.
+Contractors will encounter hazardous situations, climb scaffoldings chimneys, inspect ice dams and all levels/floors of construction sites and buildings.
+In addition, some of the most equipped individuals can face risk with equipment failure.
+Drones are a safer and quicker alternative to collecting data in such situations.

-Drones can be flown very close to structures, rooflines, and other inaccessible areas to help determine the damage and assist in the evaluation for rebuilds.
-Drones can be flown to a maximum altitude of 400 ft above ground for overall site evaluation.
+Drones can be flown very close to structures, rooflines, and other inaccessible areas to help determine the damage and evaluate rebuilds.
+Drones can be passed to a maximum altitude of 400 ft above ground for overall site evaluation.

 How Contractors and Adjusters Find Drones Advantageous

 - Quick inspection turnaround time – Once the flight is completed, the data can be pulled from the drone using an SD where the images and videos can be reviewed on a laptop hence reducing any delays in the post-processing of the data

 - Cost reduction when compared to traditional site evaluation – Time is money, and now buildings can be surveyed in 1/8th the time, along with immediate availability of data, which would otherwise take time if it were collected through photography.

 - Assess more claims in a fraction of the time

 - Reduce the cost of insurance inspections and claim turnaround